 In this post I’m going to

-rehash share some of the stuff I’ve produced over the last 18 months relating to RideLondon.
+rehash share some of the stuff I’ve produced over the last 10 years (good grief) relating to RideLondon.
 The aim is to inspire, inform and excite you, as well as reassuring anyone that’s having a last minute attack of nerves (headline message: DON’T PANIC, it’s going to be great).

 11 Reasons Why You’re Going To Have A Great Time Riding RideLondon